- View Offline

 This course was created by RHED Pixel.
 We're honored to host this content in our library.

-Hi, my name's Rich Harrington and today, we're going to explore fixing exposure and color problems with video footage.
-To do this, I'm going to be using Adobe Premiere Pro, the Creative Cloud Edition.
-But these techniques will work on earlier versions of Premiere Pro as well.
-We'll explore how to take advantage of different filters and effects to really get the job done.
-And occasionally, where there's a extra little boost needed, we'll jump into After Effects, take advantage of some of the more advanced compositing or specialized effects that exist there.
+- Hi, my name's Rich Harrington and today we're going to explore fixing exposure and color problems with video footage.
+To do this, I'm going to be using Adobe Premier Pro the Creative Cloud edition, but these techniques will work on earlier versions of Premier Pro as well.
+We'll explore how to take advantage of different filters and effects to really get the job done and occasionally, where there's a little extra boost needed, we'll jump into after effects to take advantage of some of the more advanced compositing or specialized effects that exist there.

-Almost every shot that I get into an edit suite has a problem.
-You can shoot it the correct way but there's always environmental conditions or, user mistakes or just sheer things with the limitations of the camera.
-You can always make the footage look better, and I find that getting the exposure right is essential before you start to tackle tasks with color.
-So, we'll explore the process of getting great exposure, and along the way, we'll pick up a few color issues as well.
+Almost every shot that I get into an edit suite has a problem, you could shoot it the correct way, but there's always environmental conditions or user mistakes, or just sheer things with the limitations of the camera.
+You can always make the footage look better and I find that getting the exposure right is essential before you start to tackle tasks with color.
+So, we'll explore the process of getting great exposure and along the way, we'll pick up a few color issues as well